Principle #1: Take fewer risks as you get older

-It will take a while for you to sharpen up your communication skills, so if you are interested in speeding up the process you may want to read some of these articles.
+It will take a while for you to sharpen your communication skills, so if you are interested in speeding up the process, you may want to read some of these articles.

 Principle #5: Never burn bridges

 It’s just a matter of time before someone screws you over.
-It happens to all of us and the shitty thing about it is that the other party usually doesn’t think that they are screwing you over.
+It happens to all of us.
+The shitty thing about it is that the other party usually doesn’t think that they are screwing you over.

-But instead of getting upset, talking trash, and burning your relationship, you should just let things go.
-You never know when that person can come in handy and who knows they may realize what they did is wrong.
+Instead of getting upset, however, talking trash, and burning your relationship, you should just let things go.
+You never know when that person can come in handy.
+Who knows, they may even realize what they did was wrong.

-I’ve been burned a ton of times and once it even cost me a million dollars.
-But there were other times in which the people who burned me apologized, and made me a decent amount of money later on in life.
+I’ve been burned a ton of times, and once it even cost me a million dollars.
+But there were other times when the people who burned me apologized and made me a decent amount of money later.

 Principle #6: Spend 10% of your day networking

-If you don’t think networking is important, just look iCrossing. iCrossing is a marketing agency that sucks at marketing, so much that they don’t have the best reputation in the Internet marketing world.
-But the people within the firm are so well networked that they were able to bring in millions of dollars in revenue and ended up selling the company to Hearst for $325 million.
+If you don’t think networking is important, just look iCrossing. iCrossing is a marketing agency that sucks at marketing so much that they don’t have the best reputation in the Internet marketing world.
+But the people within the firm are so well connected that they were able to bring in millions of dollars in revenue and ended up selling the company to Hearst for $325 million.

 Principle #7: Never bail on business partners or investors

-For some reason it is considered “ok” to leave a company you founded.
-And to make it worse, many of these entrepreneurs who are leaving took on millions of dollars of investment from venture capitalists.
+For some reason, it is considered “ok” to leave a company you founded.
+And to make it worse, many of these entrepreneurs had taken on millions of dollars of investment from venture capitalists.

-But if that’s not the case, you better stick it out with your investors and co-founders.
+But if that’s not the case, you’d better stick it out with your investors and co-founders.

-There are a lot of different business philosophies that you can follow, the 7 above just happen to be ones I live by.
-Follow what works for you and most importantly, do what’s ethical.
+There are a lot of different business philosophies that you can follow.
+The 7 above just happen to be the ones I live by.
+Follow what works for you, and, most importantly, do what’s ethical.